| CONDUCTING AIR TIGHT

 reliable investigator, this is the best method

+for heading off future liability.
 It is also important that the employer/insurer

 set specific standards for the investigator's